daver64/rcalc/README.md

 # RCalc - Mathematical Expression Calculator

-A command-line mathematical expression calculator written in C that supports variables, user-defined functions, programming logic, and a comprehensive range of mathematical operations.
+A command-line mathematical expression calculator written in C that supports variables, user-defined functions, script loading, programming logic, and a comprehensive range of mathematical operations.

 ## Features